FAQ

 What do I need to prove I qualify for compensation?

-If a court appointed referee determines your explanation for why you are making a late claim meets the requirements under the Plan, you will need to submit as part of the claims process your medical records establishing you received a blood transfusion or blood products in Canada between January 1, 1986 and July 1, 1990 and the results of a blood test showing that you have the Hepatitis C antibody or the Hepatitis C virus present in your blood.
-The Claims Administrator will arrange for a Traceback procedure concerning the units of blood that you received, if it is required under the Plan.
+An HCV Infected Person granted permission to file a late claim by the referee will need to provide medical records with the late claims application package establishing having received a blood transfusion or blood products in Canada between January 1, 1986 and July 1, 1990 and the results of a blood test showing that he or she has the Hepatitis C antibody or the Hepatitis C virus present in his or her blood.
+The Claims Administrator will determine if the late claim is approved based upon the provisions of the Late Claims Plan.

 •